lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 >
 > for all $g,h\in G$.

-We can restate the claim above as saying that the eigenvalue function $\lambda$ must be a character on $G$.
+We can restate the discussion above as saying that the eigenvalue function $\lambda$ must be a character on $G$.

 We'll denote the set of characters on $G$ by $\hat{G}$.
 The set $\hat{G}$ has a group